Readek/Rushdown-Revolt-Stream-Tool/README.md

   - If the source looks weird, manually set the source's properties to 1920 width and 1080 height, or set your OBS canvas resolution to 1080p, or make the source fit the screen.
 - In the source's properties, change *Use custom frame rate* -> `60` (if streaming at 60fps of course).
 - Also tick `Refresh browser when scene becomes active`.
-- Manage it all with the `RoA Stream Tool` executable.
+- Manage it all with the `RR Stream Tool` executable.

 Repeat from the 3rd step to add the `VS Screen.html`, though I recommend you to do so on another scene.